These films explore black lives impacted by white authority

 "Rosewood" (1997)

 John Singleton's "Rosewood" tells the true story of how, in 1923, a prosperous black town in Florida was burned to the ground.
 The fuse was lit by a white woman (played by Catherine Kellner) who falsely claimed that she was raped by a black stranger -- a story whipped up to explain the bruises inflicted by her extramarital lover.
-Throw in some trumped-up talk of a race riot by one of the local officials and it's not long before a group of Klansmen are swarming the town in search of a dmysterious black war veteran (played by Ving Rhames).
+Throw in some trumped-up talk of a race riot by one of the local officials and it's not long before a group of Klansmen are swarming the town in search of a mysterious black war veteran (played by Ving Rhames).

 The result is a week-long massacre of torture, shootings and lynchings that Singleton shows in grisly ways on a scale that had never been done before in movies depicting slavery or its legacy.
 Survivors, many of them children, fled through the nearby swamps.
 The official death toll was eight, although many believe the final number was much higher. "'Rosewood' effectively captured the real-life horror of racism," said the activist and author Dr. Umar Johnson in an email.
 "The lynchings of thousands of African Americans, from the end of slavery in 1865 until the death of Malcolm X in 1965, shows just how inhumane White America can be."